tmiddlet2666/coherence-playground/README.md

 This repository contains various Coherence related projects that I have found useful.

-> Note: These projects don't reflect the recommended 'Production' way of setting and running various Coherence bits and pieces, but are a good starting point for playing with and trying things out with Coherence.
+> Note: These projects don't necessarily reflect the recommended 'Production' way of setting and running various Coherence bits and pieces, but are a good starting point for playing with and trying things out with Coherence.
 > For the official way/ best practises of doing setting up Coherence, please refer to the [official Coherence commercial documentation](https://docs.oracle.com/en/middleware/standalone/coherence/14.1.1.2206/).